 Wordpress announced yesterday that they have released an API (Application Programming Interface) for some of their newer social features.

 Here is an interesting use of foursquare- telling people where not to eat.
 The new foursquare app, DontEat.at, monitors New York City Health Department restaurant scores and flags restaurants that, according to NYC code, should be closed but aren’t.
-Be Part of the Newest Social Network That Everyone is Talking About!
-Start Your Trip Down […]
+According to the app’s website, there are 1660 restaurants in NYC alone that have health scores […]